-Hover over a picture to see a caption or click to enlarge
+Tap or hover over a picture to see a caption

 This panel celebrates Hastings fishmonger Mick Stanley, who operates one of the famed fish shacks on the Stade.
 It's animated: the fish wiggle and there is a working zap-o-bug.
-You can watch a short video of this by clicking here.
+You can watch a short video of this by following this link

 You'll remember that it was Nicolaus Copernicus who, in 1514, proposed a heliocentric model of our solar system.
 Prior to this, the accepted model of the universe was that all heavenly bodies were embedded in concentric crystal spheres, which rotated around the earth at different speeds.
 Of course, we now know that the universe revolves around Hastings.